All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will medication replace the need for exercise?

-No. Exercise is essential for preserving muscle mass, protecting bone density, and maintaining cardiovascular health.
+No. Exercise is important for preserving muscle mass, protecting bone density, and maintaining cardiovascular health.
 Medication and exercise work together.
 Neither is a substitute for the other.

 Can I take weight loss medication with blood thinners or heart medications?

 Most GLP-1 medications have minimal drug interactions.
-However, weight loss can change the dosing requirements of blood thinners, blood pressure medications, and diabetes drugs.
+But weight loss can change the dosing requirements of blood thinners, blood pressure medications, and diabetes drugs.
 Your physician will monitor and adjust as needed.

 How long will I need to take medication?